 The impact of the AML Act remains to be seen.
 Nonetheless, financial institutions should seek to prepare their stakeholders, including boards of directors, foreign affiliates, and BSA/AML compliance personnel, by informing them of these changes and how they may impact their day-to-day operations.

 BSA/AML regulations are constantly being added and changed making compliance a difficult process.
-Alessa can help you comply with regulatory requirements to ensure your compliance program is both robust and adaptable.
+Alessa can help you comply with regulatory reporting requirements to ensure your compliance program is both robust and adaptable.